116 Comments

 A Long Story's avatar

 This is so weird.
 I just - as in the last 20 minutes — changed my mom’s name in my contacts back to MOM Mary June because the IOS Demons changed it.
-I love this essay too and feel as if we’re all on some JP wavering
+I love this essay too and feel as if we’re all on some JP wavelength

 Rachel Kramer Bussel's avatar